 “[…] the striving for freedom never died out in Russia, and over the centuries in each generation there have been people who devoted their lives to the struggle for freedom, and sacrificed their lives for freedom’s sake.” – Liudmila Alekseeva (1927-2018)

 “[…] We are not civil society.
 But we prepared the ground to enable civil society to emerge, and it has emerged.” – Arseny Roginsky (1946-2017)

 Here is the link to our publications of the past week: Weekly Update.

 Our review of this week’s news highlights the following:

-– The European Court of Human Rights issued 13 judgments finding violations by Russia.
+– The European Court of Human Rights handed down 13 judgments with regard to Russia;

 Our videos and podcasts:

 – Mary Page interviews, in English, Pavel Chikov, one of Russia’s leading human rights activists and lawyers;